opendocsg/slw-judgments-backfill/2018_SGHCR_7/report.md

 exclusively an applicant’s entitlement under each rule. [note: 12] On the basis of _Shearson Lehman Brothers_ , Mr Low submitted that there was no need to determine precisely which sub-paragraph of O 29 rr 11(1) and 12 of the Rules of Court the Application was premised upon.

-26     Mr Low further contended that, in any event, equitable compensation fell within the meaning of “damages”, as may be seen from two Court of Appeal decisions ( _viz_ , _Yong Kheng Leong and another v Panweld Trading Pte Ltd and another_ [2013] 1 SLR 173 at [43] (“... equitable compensation is a claim for damages for breach of a fiduciary duty...”); and _Dynasty Line Ltd (in liquidation) v Sukamto Sia and another and another appeal_ [2016] 5 SLR 505 (“ _Dynasty Line_ ”) at [14] (“... ‘damages’ is strictly speaking mere shorthand for equitable compensation...”)).
+26     Mr Low further contended that, in any event, equitable compensation fell within the meaning of “damages”, as may be seen from two Court of Appeal decisions ( _viz_ , _Yong Kheng Leong and another v Panweld Trading Pte Ltd and another_ <span class="citation">[2013] 1 SLR 173</span> at [43] (“... equitable compensation is a claim for damages for breach of a fiduciary duty...”); and _Dynasty Line Ltd (in liquidation) v Sukamto Sia and another and another appeal_ <span class="citation">[2016] 5 SLR 505</span> (“ _Dynasty Line_ ”) at [14] (“... ‘damages’ is strictly speaking mere shorthand for equitable compensation...”)).
 Mr Low thus argued that it was entirely permissible for the Plaintiff to seek interim payment for equitable compensation under O 29 r 11(1)( _a_ ) and ( _c_ ) of the Rules of Court.

 _Decision on the First Stage_